divonlan/genozip/docs/commercial.rst

     |
     | - A "commercial setting" includes any for-profit entity, and also includes any non-profit entity operating a commercial activity (such as hospital, clinical lab, research services organization etc).
 In short, if you have clients paying you for your services which involve processing genomic data, you require a commercial license.
     |
-    | - If you plan to provide a software solution to your clients that incorporates Genozip, each client needs its own license.
+    | - If you plan to provide a software solution to your clients that incorporates Genozip, each client will need their own license.
     |
     | - Payment is annual.
     |